oturns/geosnap-guide/index.md

 and understand the critical information at each step of the process.

 **Batteries Included:**
-`geosnap` comes packed with 30 years of census data, thanks to [quilt](https://quiltdata.com/), so you can get started modeling neighborhoods in the U.S. immediately.
+`geosnap` comes packed with 40 years of high-resolution data, thanks to [quilt](https://quiltdata.com/), so you can get started modeling neighborhoods in the U.S. immediately.
 But you’re not just limited to the data provided with the package. `geosnap` works with any data you provide, any place in the world.